stephencelis/SQLite.swift/Documentation/Index.md

 let UTI = Expression<String>("UTI")

 attachments.filter(typeConformsTo(UTI, kUTTypeImage))
-// SELECT * FROM "attachments" WHERE typeConformsTo("UTI", 'public.image')
+// SELECT * FROM "attachments" WHERE "typeConformsTo"("UTI", 'public.image')
 ```

 > _Note:_ The return type of a function must be [a core SQL type](#building-type-safe-sql) or [conform to `Value`](#custom-types).